Ecological Democratic Party: Ideology

 In its peak in the 1990s, the political position of the party was unclear.
-However, most political scientists considered the party to be nominally right of centre.
-German political scientist Jürgen Wüst called the party centre-right in 1993, cited the party's ideological proximity to the Catholic philosopher Robert Spaemann.
-The party repositioned itself following the electoral collapse and loss of many members in early 2000s - the party lost two-thirds of its electorate in the 2002 German federal election, and did not participate in the 2005 German federal election at all.
-Afterwards, the party had undergone a "profound shift to the left".
-From 2005 onwards, the party is considered centre-left by German political scientists such as Heinz-Siegfried Strelow.
+Most political scientists considered the party to be nominally right of centre; German political scientist Jürgen Wüst called the party centre-right in 1993, citing its ideological proximity to Catholic philosopher Robert Spaemann.
+The party repositioned itself following the electoral collapse and loss of many members in early 2000s: it lost two-thirds of its electorate in the 2002 federal election, and did not participate in the 2005 federal election at all.
+Afterwards, the ÖDP had undergone a "profound shift to the left".
+Since 2005, the party has been described as centre-left by German political scientists such as Heinz-Siegfried Strelow.
+In 2025, the party has been described as "rather left", and placed on the left-authoritarian spectrum, as an economically left-wing and socially conservative party.

-Some commentators have said that the party has moved over the years in a more liberal direction regarding some issues since the mid-2000s.
+Some commentators have said that the party has moved over the years in a more progressive direction regarding some issues since the mid-2000s.
 In many issues it emphasizes, such as the environment and trade, it is similar to the Alliance '90/The Greens.
 It differs from them by being less supportive of immigration and restrictions on state powers in criminal justice issues, not focusing on gay and lesbian rights as part of its platform, and having a differing view of feminism.
 It was one of the earliest supporters (since 1989) of a green tax shift, an idea which later gained broader support and has been partially implemented in Germany since the Social Democratic Party and The Greens were elected to form the Federal government in 1998.

 The party is predominantly Catholic - according to a 2008 survey, 70% of the party was composed of Catholics.
 A majority (55%) of the party members attend religious services at least monthly, which is higher than in Christian confessional parties like the CDU and CSU.
 The ÖDP is influenced by Catholicism in many of its programmatic stances - it strongly opposes restricting the right to asylum, harsher criminal punishment, and abortion.
 Additionally, the ÖDP strongly support an extension of the German welfare state and a complete nuclear phase-out.
-According to Uwe Kranenpohl, the ÖDP's opposition to abortion is even stronger than in CDU/CSU; Kranenpohl writes:
+According to Uwe Kranenpohl, the ÖDP's opposition to abortion is even stronger than in CDU/CSU: